hail2u/node-css-mqpacker/README.md

 }
 ```

-`.foo` is always `400px` in original CSS, but `300px` if viewport is wider than
+`.foo` is always `400px` with original CSS.
+With processed CSS, however, `.foo`
-`640px' with processed CSS.
+is `300px` if viewport is wider than `640px`.

 This does not occur on small project.
-On large project, however, this could
+However, this could occur frequently on
-occur frequently.
+large project.
 For example, if you want to override a CSS framework (like
 Bootstrap) component declaration, your whole CSS code will be something similar
 to above example.
 To avoid this problem, you should pack only CSS you write, and
 then concaenate with a CSS framework.

-### The "First Win" Algorithm
+### The “First Win” Algorithm

-CSS MQPacker is implemented with the "first win" algorithm.
+CSS MQPacker is implemented with the “first win” algorithm.
 This means:

 ```css
 .foo {